jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 is essentially a combination of the SLS and material jetting technologies.
 A carriage with inkjet nozzles, similar to the nozzles used in inkjet printers, passes over the print area, depositing a fusing agent on a thin layer of plastic powder.
-At the same time, a detailing agent that inhibits sintering is printed near the edge of the part.
+Simultaneously, a detailing agent that inhibits sintering is printed near the edge of the part.
 A high-power infrared radiation (IR) energy source then passes over the build bed and sinters the areas where the fusing agent was dispensed, while leaving the rest of the powder untouched.
-The process repeats until the object is complete.
+The process repeats until the object is complete[^9].

 ### Material jetting